yao-laboratory/cellMarkerPipe/README.md

   --version             show program's version number and exit
 ```
 ##### Step 1: Preperation
+This step is to use single cell RNA seq data to do preparations for marker gene selection, such as pre-processing and filtering by RNA quality, mitochondra genes, dimension reduction, and cell clustering etc.
 For the first step `preperation`, you can check how to set up the parameters by run:

 ``` shell